traderjoe-xyz/smol-joes/README.md

 - Luminaries: Upgraded unique Smol Creep.
 Each token will be randomly assigned when the V1 is burned.
 Each Luminary can be assigned once of course, so the `_luminariesAvailable` array have been introduced.
 There is only one corresponding `Trait` that contains the full image.
 Each Luminary also belong to one of the 10 Brotherhood (see the `Brotherhood` enum in `ISmolJoeArt`).
 - Smol: Rest of the collection.
 Can be generated infinitely.
 Each Smol image is the superposition of the following traits: Background, Body, Shoes, Pants, Shirt, Beard, Hair/Cap/Head, Eye accessory, Accessory.
 First, a random Brotherhood will be assigned to the token.
 Then, one asset of each trait type will be picked ***within this brotherhood***.
 The final image will be the superposition of all the assets.

+House Emblems: Luminaries and Smols have their house emblem displayed below them.
+Due to the higher resolution of the images, they can't be RLE encoded like the other traits and are directly uploaded as SVGs.

 ## Testing

 This project uses both `Hardhat` and `Foundry`.
 Tests are using Foundry.